 - There are no bad seats.
-No more trying to see the whiteboard from the back seats or trying to hear over the mumbling of other attendees.
+No more trying to see the whiteboard from the back of the conference room or attempting to hear over the mumbling of other attendees.
 Virtual meeting software makes screen sharing possible, so everyone can see and hear clearly.

 - Better documentation.
 If you use meeting software, you can record the meeting and make it available later for anyone who couldn’t attend.
 It can also help those who are attending to listen more carefully without the distraction of writing notes.
 They can re-listen to the meeting later if necessary.
 Everything discussed is documented for the benefit of everyone involved.

 - Preparation and convenience.
-Since you’re sitting at your own workspace or desk in the virtual meeting, attendees have ready access to everything they need.
+Since you’re likely sitting at your own workspace or desk in a virtual meeting, you have ready access to everything they need.
 No more standing in front of a full boardroom.
 Instead, you’re in familiar territory: your home workspace.

 - Simplicity.
-If you use the right meeting software, logging in and participating can be straightforward and easy.
+If you use the right meeting software, logging in and participating should be straightforward and easy.

 Have a clear agenda

 Without an agenda, you may end up wasting time, leaving attendees wondering what will be covered and when their questions will be answered.
-Know exactly what needs to be discussed, who should attend, and what the goal of the meeting is.
+Know exactly what needs to be discussed, who should attend and what the goal of the meeting is.
 Send out the agenda before the meeting, so everyone can come prepared to contribute.
 A clear agenda will keep the discussion on track and productive.

 Structure the meeting to encourage collaboration

 If you want collaboration, let those present know it.
 Actively invite their input and ask plenty of open-ended questions to further encourage participation.
-Virtual meetings can be boring and tough to focus on, but engagement is the key.
-Icebreaker questions at the beginning and mid-meeting activities like brainstorming sessions in real-time will keep energy levels up.
+Distractions can be more frequent at home than in a conference room, so engagement is key.
+Ice-breaker questions at the beginning and mid-meeting activities like brainstorming sessions in real time will keep energy levels up.

 Select key contributors to participate

-Having more people in the meeting won’t necessarily make it a better meeting—the more attendees, typically, the lower the engagement.
-Your attendee invitation list should only include key contributors – only people with a clear purpose.
+Having more people in the meeting won’t necessarily make it a better meeting — the more attendees, typically the lower the engagement.
+Your attendee invitation list should only include key contributors — in other words, only people with a clear purpose.
 Anyone else can listen to a replay of the meeting at a later date.

 Identify timeframes that fit everyone’s schedules

 The nature of virtual meetings is that attendees may be in a variety of geographic locations.
 In addition to time zone conflicts, there are also scheduling conflicts.
-Be considerate of the time frames you choose so that team members, even the remote workers, can attend.
+Be considerate of the time frames you choose so all team members can attend, regardless of their location.

 Be early and arrive prepared

 If you’re the host of the meeting, be available at least five minutes early.
-Ensure that all the hardware, software, and the internet are working well and ready as your team members begin to arrive.
+Ensure all the hardware, software and the internet are working and ready as your team members begin to arrive.

 Select a neutral background and limit distractions

-Don’t think the meeting attendees won’t notice what’s happening in your background.
+Don’t assume meeting attendees won’t notice what’s happening in your background.
 Be mindful of distractions, including activity going on behind your back during the meeting.
-Tidy up, make sure you have enough lighting, and sit about 3 feet from the camera.
+Tidy up, make sure you have enough lighting and sit about three feet from the camera.
 If you’re running tight on time, consider exploring whether your video conferencing platform offers backgrounds for you to switch on in a pinch.

 Start with an icebreaker